ntrappe/cse110-w21-group33/admin/meetings/02-01-21-first-sprint-part2.md

 ### Prep
 If you're very confused about what's currently happening, review the [meeting notes](https://github.com/ntrappe/cse110-w21-group33/blob/main/admin/meetings/02-01-21-first-sprint.md) from Monday.
-Otherwise, please **SIGN UP FOR TASKS BELOW**.
-Most of these tasks require 2 people.
+Since we'll be pairing up, these initial tasks have been assigned to temporary pairs.
+After this session, we will evaluate whether these pairs work well.

 ---